matsim-org/jekyll-website/association/index.md

 <a href="/association/docs/2022_Statuten_bilingual.pdf"><i class="fa fa-file-pdf-o"></i> Articles of Association (english & german) (PDF)</a>

+### 1st General Assembly

+The first general assembly of the association will take place on September 5th 2023 in Zurich after the MATSim User Meeting.

+You are invited to attend the 1st general assembly of the association where we will present more information.
+If you are not able to attend in person, contact us, so we can provide you with a link to attend remotely.

+A detailed invitation and program of the general assembly will be published here soon.

 ### Contact

 You can reach the association by sending an email to `association [AT] matsim [DOT] org`.